simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docstring_util.md

 **[Returns]**

 - `markdown`: str
-  - Result markdown string.
+  - A result markdown string.

 ## `replace_docstring_path_specification` function docstring

-Replace a docstring path specification in a specified markdown document by a converted docstring text.<hr>
+Replace a docstring path specification with a converted docstring text in a specified markdown document.<hr>

 **[Parameters]**